Protect Your Home From Mosquitoes

 Protect Yourself From Mosquito Bites:

-Protect your dog or cat with a product made especially for pets that repels mosquitoes.
+- Protect your dog or cat with a product made especially for pets that repel mosquitoes.

 The Centers for Disease Control and Prevention are reporting the largest number of West Nile Virus cases in the history of the U.S. Most cases (537) have come from Texas, followed by Mississippi reporting 79 and Louisiana with 73 total cases as of August 21.